maximilien/i18n4go/README.md

   ...
   REWRITE-PACKAGE:

-  -f                        the source go file to be rewritten -d                        the directory containing the go files to rewrite -i18n-strings-filename    [option a] a JSON file with the strings that should be i18n enabled, typically the output of -extract-strings command
+  -f                         the source go file to be rewritten -d                         the directory containing the go files to rewrite --i18n-strings-filename    a JSON file with the strings that should be i18n enabled, typically the output of -extract-strings command
-  -i18n-strings-dirname     [option b] a directory with the extracted JSON files, using -output-match-package with -extract-strings this directory should match the input files package name
+  --i18n-strings-dirname     a directory with the extracted JSON files, using -output-match-package with -extract-strings this directory should match the input files package name
+  --root-path                the root path to the Go source files whose packages are being rewritten, defaults to working directory, if not specified
   -o                         [optional] output diretory for rewritten file.
 If not specified, the original file will be overwritten

+  CREATE-TRANSLATIONS:

+  create-translations        the create translations command

+  --google-translate-api-key [optional] your public Google Translate API key which is used to generate translations (charge is applicable)
+  --source-language          [optional] the source language of the file, typically also part of the file name, e.g., \"en_US\"

+  -f                         the source translation file --languages                a comma separated list of valid languages with optional territory, e.g., \"en, en_US, fr_FR, es\"
+  -o                         the output directory where the newly created translation files will be placed
 ```

 The command `-rewrite-package` will modify the go source files such that every string identified in the JSON translation files are wrapped with the `T()` function.
 There are two cases: